 How to Create Automatic Test

 In GlockApps, you can create an automatic test and allow our tool to test your message at a regular time interval without your participation.

-The GlockApps email spam checker tool will send your message to dozens of mailbox providers you chose every xx hours or days and show you the deliverability report.
+The GlockApps email spam checker tool will send your message to the test email addresses that you chose every xx hours or days and show you the deliverability report.
 You can also receive an alert when your email doesn’t get to the Inbox at any of the selected mailbox providers.